-- First Day Response Our Learning Mentor follows up all daily absences which are not reported to us.
+- First Day Response Our Attendance Officer follows up all daily absences which are not reported to us.
 She telephones or visits daily if this is necessary.
-Please let us know the reason for each absence so that she does not need to contact you - Attendance print-outs sent to individual parents and to whole classes, to illustrate attendance patterns - Letters and visits from the EWO - Parental interviews (with the Headteacher) - Local Authority (LA) prosecution in extreme cases.
+Please let us know the reason for each absence so that she does not need to contact you - Attendance print-outs are sent to individual parents and/or whole classes, to illustrate attendance patterns - Letters and visits from the EWO - Parental interviews with Attendance Officer and Deputy Headteacher - Local Authority (LA) prosecution in extreme cases.